 4) Will the candidate train your team and support you after integrating the system?

 After the system has been tested, installed and fully integrated – then what?
-Many automation companies will call it quits, leaving you high and dry or they will start charging by the hour for “out-of-spec” troubleshooting.
+Many automation companies will call it quits.
+This can leave you high and dry or they will start charging by the hour for “out-of-spec” troubleshooting.

 The best way to determine which kind of company you are talking to is by requesting references.
 Call those references and specifically ask about startup, checkout, and after installation support.
 Did everything go smoothly?
 If not, was the integrator there to support their clients or were they hard to reach and/or expensive to keep on-board?
-Kindly say goodbye to anyone who won’t support your project after installation or starts acting like an extortionist.
+Kindly say goodbye to anyone who won’t support your project after installation.

 5) What is the candidate’s policy on selecting vendors for projects?